 But sometime, soon, hopefully, it will be Lucas that defines Haim.

 While he appeared in dozens of barely seen movies after (The Lost Boys and the "Two Coreys" titles, Dream a Little Dream and License to Drive, excluded), and a handful of notable ones before (the so-bad-it's-good Stephen King adaptation Silver Bullet, and the Oscar-nominated Murphy's Romance, included), Haim was who he was meant to be on screen in Lucas, smiling a crooked smile, projecting a sweet sweetness.

 He was 14.

-The magic and curse of movies is that a few months or weeks of an actor's life are frozen in time.
-And so, on some screen somewhere, right now, Haim is Lucas, the gawky, geeky kid too fearless to care that he has no business playing football—or pursuing Kerri Green.
+The magic and curse of movies is that a few months or weeks of an actor's life is frozen in time.
+And so, on some screen somewhere out there right now, Haim is Lucas, the gawky, geeky kid too fearless to care he has no business playing football—or pursuing Kerri Green.